nold0001/nold0001/README.md

 ### Hello.
 This is nold.
 ![badge](https://img.shields.io/badge/tems-bronto-blue)
+I'm going to continue to evolve.
+Please keep an eye on.
+Thank you.🔭
 <!--
 **nold0001/nold0001** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.